pyinvoke/invoke/docs/getting_started.rst

     def restart(ctx):
         ctx.run("restart apache2")

-Slightly more boilerplate, but now your ``ctx.run`` calls can honor command-line flags, config files and so forth.
+We're using slightly more boilerplate (though see below), but now your ``ctx.run`` calls can honor command-line flags, config files and so forth.

 Boilerplate reduction
 ---------------------

-Clearly, calling ``contextualized=True`` for every task in your collection would get boring fast.
+Clearly, calling ``contextualized=True`` for every task in your collection would get old fast.
 Invoke offers a convenience API call, `@ctask <.ctask>`, which is exactly the same as `@task <.task>` but whose ``contextualized`` flag defaults to ``True``.